Hotel Mumbai

-Hotel Mumbai is a 2018 independent action thriller film directed by Anthony Maras and co-written by Maras and John Collee.
+Hotel Mumbai is a 2018 action thriller film directed by Anthony Maras and co-written by Maras and John Collee.
 An Indian-Australian-American co-production, it is inspired by the 2009 documentary Surviving Mumbai about the 2008 Mumbai attacks at the Taj Mahal Palace Hotel in India.
 The film stars Dev Patel, Armie Hammer, Nazanin Boniadi, Anupam Kher, Tilda Cobham-Hervey, Jason Isaacs, Suhail Nayyar, Nagesh Bhosle, and Natasha Liu Bordizzo.

-The film premiered at the Toronto International Film Festival on 7 September 2018, and had its Australian premiere at the Adelaide Film Festival on 10 October 2018.
+The film premiered at the Toronto International Film Festival on 7 September 2018 and had its Australian premiere at the Adelaide Film Festival on 10 October 2018.
 The film was released in Australia and the United States on 14 and 22 March 2019, respectively, and in India on 29 November 2019.

 Plot

 On 26 November 2008, waiter Arjun reports for work at the Taj Mahal Palace Hotel in Mumbai, India, under head chef Hemant Oberoi.
 The day's guests include British-Iranian heiress Zahra Kashani and her American husband David, with their infant son Cameron and his nanny Sally, as well as ex-Spetznaz operative Vasili.

 That night, terrorists from the Lashkar-e-Taiba organization, under the command of "the Bull", launch a coordinated assault against 12 locations across Mumbai, including the hotel.
 As the local police are not properly trained or equipped to handle the attack, they are forced to wait for reinforcements from New Delhi.
 In the ensuing chaos, Arjun, David, Zahra and Vasili are trapped in the hotel restaurant with several other guests while Sally remains with Cameron in their hotel room.
 A woman fleeing from the terrorists enters the hotel room, and Sally hides with Cameron in a closet as the terrorists shoot the woman and then leave.

 Hearing of Sally's close encounter, David manages to sneak past the terrorists and successfully reach Sally and Cameron.
 Meanwhile, Arjun escorts the other guests to the Chambers Lounge, an exclusive club hidden within the hotel, where they hope to remain safe.
 David, Sally and Cameron attempt to regroup with the others, but David is captured and bound by the terrorists while Sally and Cameron are trapped inside a closet.

 Meanwhile, police officer DC Vam and his partner enter the hotel in the hopes of reaching the security room so they can track the terrorists' movements.
 Inside, Arjun attempts to escort a mortally wounded guest to a hospital, but upon encountering the officers, she panics and flees before being killed by a terrorist.
 Arjun escorts the officers to the security room where they discover the terrorists about to break into the Chambers Lounge.
 Vam orders Arjun to stay as he goes to attack the terrorists, successfully wounding one named Imran.